 Businesses are not allowed to collect input tax from any output liability.
 Further, buyers of these goods cannot collect credit from input tax.
 This can lead businesses registered under the composition scheme to lose out on customers.

-Additionally, since this scheme does not apply to inter-state supply of goods, it can be geographically restricting.
+Additionally, since this scheme does not apply to the inter-state supply of goods, it can be geographically restricting.

 Nonetheless, the advantages of the GST Composition Scheme certainly outweigh its disadvantages.
 Businesses looking to opt for this scheme must take note of all the above information before initiating the registration process to facilitate a smooth transition.